On this page, we answer 17 of the most common budget questions with practical solutions.

 We’re following your guidelines on paying off student loans (we only “need” to pay about $190, but will soon be kicking in a bunch more every month), but we want to save up in general, as well as for a home, and contribute to retirement funds once we set them up (working on it!).
 How should we figure out how much we should put into these separate things?
 Thank you again for all your help!
 Allison

-Answer: We wrote about your question in our first book—we call it the windfall principal.
+Answer: We wrote about your question in our first book—we call it the windfall principle.
 Make a decision now that any extra money that comes in will get distributed by percentages to your top priorities—maybe something like:

 - 40% to Student loans,